Agra Bank: Move to London and the United Service Bank

 The Agra and United Service Bank was incorporated in England in 1857 and issued banknotes but it was unable to gain entry to the London Bankers' Clearing House.

-Agra and Masterman's Bank
+Take over of Masterman's Bank

 In June 1864 it took over a member of the London Bankers' Clearing House – the London banking partnership of Masterman, Peters, Mildred and Company – and renamed itself Agra and Masterman's Bank.
 It met strong opposition, suffered share price manipulation and lost customers.
 By 1866 it had become the leading exchange bank in the East after the Oriental Bank Corporation.
 Agra and Masterman's was obliged to suspend payment on 6 June 1866 following the panic beginning with the closure of Overend Gurney on 10 May 1866.

 Agra Bank

 The remaining Indian portion of its business was reconstituted under the name Agra Bank. and re-opened for business on 7 January 1867.
 It was liquidated in 1900.